axolo-co/WDIDY/readme.md

+# WDIDY
+What Did I do Yesterday is a simple script that will help developers answer the question for themself: what did I do yesterday?

+# Why did we do WDIDY?

+Have you ever forgotten what you did yesterday at the moment you had to share it with your team?
+No more!
+WDIDY will help you answer this question in a few seconds.

+## How did we do it?

+WDIDY is a fun experiment, it was made entirely using ChatGPT 4.

+## How to use it

+1. Add a .env file in the cloned repository with:

+GITHUBTOKEN="YOUR_GITHUB_TOKEN"
+=> Generate a GitHub token here: https://github.com/settings/tokens/new.
+OPENAIKEY="YOUR_OPENAI_KEY"
+=> Generate an OpenAI key here: https://platform.openai.com/

+2. ```yarn add axios moment path dotenv``
+3. ``yarn run widdy``

 # ChatGPT 4 Prompt to come up with a first version of the script
 Lets build simple script in Javascript that will be called WDIDY, this script will help developers answer the question for themself:
 WDIDY: "What did I do Yesterday"